jmerali3/Ocean_Flow/README.md

 ### Step 4 - A Plane Crash!

 Imagine there is a hypothetical plane crash in the ocean near the Philippines.
 A search party knows the location of the accident, but some time has elapsed.
 Where would be the best place to look after time T = t?
-We can build a simulation of the ocean flows by using the algorithm described in the docstring of plane_crash in OceanFlow.py
+We can build a simulation of the ocean flows by using the algorithm described in the docstring of [plane_crash](https://github.com/jmerali3/Ocean_Flow/blob/841ab6ee56a8293ac6b4aa72879ae368686fe1c4/OceanFlow.py#L128).

 For a plane crash at point [400, 400] with an assumed variance of 10 for x and y directions.
 <p align="center">